-A Uyghur Human Rights Project briefing by Henryk Szadziewski.
-Read our press statement on the briefing here; download the full briefing in English here; and view a printable, one-page summary of the briefing here.
+A Uyghur Human Rights Project briefing by Henryk Szadziewski, the first in a series focusing on tourism complicity in East Turkistan.
+Read our second briefing, Genocide Tours: European Travel Companies in East Turkistan; read our press statement on the briefing; download the full briefing in English; and view a printable, one-page summary of the briefing.

 I. Key Takeaways

 - Prominent international travel companies are currently offering guided tours to East Turkistan amidst genocide and crimes against humanity.